alvarogarcia7/blog_source/source/_posts/2015-07-01-self-study-in-july-2015.markdown

 ## 5 Error Tracking Tools Java Developers Should Know

-I've read [this article][5-error-tracking-tools] about tracking tools for java, featuring:
+I've read [this article][5-error-tracking-tools] about tracking tools for java written by Alex Zhitnitsky, featuring:

   * Raygun
   * Sentry